No. 216 Squadron RAF: Lockheed TriStar (1984–2014)

 Following the Falklands War, the RAF found itself lacking in the strategic transport capabilities required to sustain the expanded military presence there; this shortfall was filled initially by chartered British Airways Boeing 747s and Britannia Airways Boeing 767s.
 To address this, in December 1982 the RAF purchased six former British Airways Lockheed TriStar 500s.
 The first TriStar (ZD949) was leased back to British Airways on 29 March 1983 until November, eventually undergoing conversion at Cambridge Airport by Marshall Aerospace in 1986.
 In 1984, the RAF purchased a further three TriStar 500s from Pan-Am.

 No. 216 Squadron was reactivated on 1 November 1984 at RAF Brize Norton to operate the Lockheed TriStar.
-The aircraft were operated initially in the air-transport role but the fleet's role was eventually expanded to Air-to-Air Refuelling.
+The aircraft were operated initially in the air-transport role but the fleet's role was eventually expanded to air-to-air refuelling.
 On 24 March 1986, TriStar KC.1 ZD953 became the first aircraft to be handed over to the squadron.

 No. 216 Squadron deployed the TriStar fleet in support of many high-profile missions including the Gulf War (for which the aircraft received a desert paint scheme), Operation Allied Force (Kosovo), Operation Veritas and Operation Herrick (Afghanistan), Operation Telic (Iraq 2003) and Operation Ellamy (Libya).

 The squadron was disbanded on 20 March 2014 at RAF Brize Norton, with the last Tristar sortie being flown on 24 March.
-On 11 October 2017, it was announced that Her Majesty Queen Elizabeth II had approved the award of 'Iraq 2003-2011' and 'Libya 2011' Battle Honours to No. 216 Squadron (without the right to emblazon).
+In October 2017, it was announced that Queen Elizabeth II had approved the award of 'Iraq 2003–2011' and 'Libya 2011' battle honours to No. 216 Squadron (without the right to emblazon).

-Drone Swarm (2020–present)
+Unmanned 'loyal wingmen' (2020–present)

 On 17 July 2019, at the Air & Space Power Conference, the RAF announced that No. 216 Squadron would reform to become an experimental unit that will test future drone swarm technology.
-The squadron is expected to reform on 1 April 2020, initially based at RAF Waddington in Lincolnshire.
-No. 216 Squadron formally stood up on 1 April 2020.
+No. 216 Squadron formally stood up on 1 April 2020 at RAF Waddington, Lincolnshire.
+In March 2024, James Cartlidge, the minister for defence procurement, informed Parliament that notwithstanding its formation in 2020, 216 Squadron had “completed [no] tests or trials [of any drones] ... either in-house or with industry” since being reconstituted.